k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <h4>Fabric Role</h4>
 </td>
 <td width="600pxl">
-<p><span class="text-bold hx_keyword-hl rounded-1 d-inline-block">Fabric provides a role</span>-based access control management.
+<p><span class="text-bold hx_keyword-hl rounded-1 d-inline-block">Fabric provides role</span>-based access control management.
 Fabric permissions are granted to each given role.
-Each Fabric user can be assign to one or multiple roles.</p>
+Each Fabric user can be assigned to one or multiple roles.</p>
 <p>For more information see <a href="/articles/17_fabric_credentials/01_fabric_credentials_overview.md">Fabric Credentials Overview</a>.</p>
 </td>
 </tr>